I. The Misframed Argument

 These are repairs.

-This is why so much modern theory lives in spaces no one can visualise.
+Hence the strange fact that so much modern theory lives in spaces no one can visualise.
 Configuration spaces, state spaces, functional spaces, informational manifolds.
 These are working arenas.
 Predictions depend on them.
 Remove them, and coherence evaporates.

 The pattern is unmistakable: access without motion, constraint without traversal, influence without mediation.

-The W-shaped hole is now hard to deny because reality keeps leaning on it.
+The W-shaped hole is hard to deny because reality keeps leaning on it.

-This is not because we have suddenly become bolder thinkers.
-It is because the old evasions no longer scale.
+The old evasions no longer scale.
 Time cannot absorb the pressure indefinitely.
 Narrative cannot stabilise it without contradiction.
 Anthropomorphism cannot carry the load without collapsing into incoherence.

 The universe is refusing to close its equations within the dimensions we are comfortable inhabiting.

-Or whether, faced with an increasingly undeniable hole, we will do what humans have always done when patience runs out—watch it closely, and wait for something to come out.
+What remains is how we respond.
+Whether we allow structure to remain impersonal long enough to be understood.
+Or whether, faced with an increasingly undeniable hole, we do what humans have always done when patience runs out: watch it closely, and wait for something to come out.

 IX.
 The Contemporary Reflex: Watching the Hole

-The subject is usually grouped under the heading of unidentified aerial phenomena.
+The subject usually falls under the heading of unidentified aerial phenomena.
 The details vary: sightings, sensor data, testimony, leaks, speculation.
 Entire arguments rage over what has or has not been observed, what can or cannot be trusted.
 It is tempting to enter that debate, to adjudicate evidence or weigh probabilities.

 In previous eras, the unknown was almost always placed within the existing dimensions.
 The gods lived above the sky.
 The heavens were further away.
 Other worlds were distant planets.
 Even speculative science fiction largely respected the same geometry: travel, however advanced, still required movement through space.

 We are no longer merely tolerating the hole.
 We are watching it.
+And watching changes behaviour.

-The risk should be obvious.
+What makes the current moment distinctive is that the pattern-seeking is aimed at structure itself, rather than at a person-like cause.
+The language may still smuggle in intention ("intelligence," "agency," "visitors") but the underlying move has changed.
+The hole is being treated as a portal rather than as a throne.
+This is the modern form of the same cognitive pressure, and the risk follows directly.
 When structure is sensed before it is constrained, narrative rushes in.
 The mind does not tolerate prolonged absence gracefully.
 It prefers false positives to silence.
 Given a hole that now feels real rather than speculative, the urge to populate it becomes overwhelming.

 Whether it succeeds is an open question.

 What is clear is that we are no longer arguing about absence.
-We are arguing about interpretation.
-About whether the hole should be allowed to remain empty long enough for its geometry to be understood—or whether it must, once again, be given a face as soon as it begins to feel real.
+We are arguing about interpretation, about whether the hole should be allowed to remain empty long enough for its geometry to be understood, or whether it must, once again, be given a face as soon as it begins to feel real.

 The temptation now is to mistake noise for emergence, and impatience for insight.
 To treat every anomaly as a message, every glitch as a visitor, every failure of explanation as an intrusion.